-A fissured tongue has one or more noticeable grooves or furrows on its top surface or sides.
-The fissures can be shallow or deep, and most occur near the middle of the tongue.
+A fissured tongue has one or more noticeable grooves or small furrows on its top surface or sides.
+The fissures can be shallow or deep and mostly form near the middle of the tongue.

-Also known as a plicated or scrotal tongue, fissured tongue is a common condition.
-About 5% of the U.S. population has a fissured tongue, and some scientists believe it’s just a variation of a normal tongue.1
+A fissured tongue occurs in about 5% of the U.S. population.
+Scientists believe it’s just a variation of a normal tongue.1

 Characteristics of a fissured tongue include: